korsbo/Latexify.jl/docs/src/index.md

 latexify(:(x/y)) |> render
 ```

-Alternatively, `render(str, mime)` can also be used to generate and open DVI, PNG and SVG files, which might be useful for other purposes:
+Alternatively, `render(str, mime)` can also be used to generate and display DVI, PNG and SVG files, which might be useful for other purposes:

 ```julia
 latexify(:(x/y)) |> s -> render(s, MIME("image/png"))